thomascgray/gertyriskmap/README.md

 `npm install`

+---

-Probably best to look at the storybook first:
+Probably best to look at the Storybook first:

 `npm run storybook`

-This will show you the individual components in use.
+The Storybook will run on http://localhost:6006 by default.
 Have a browse under "MAPS > World Map" to see the familiar RISK "board" in different states.

+---

 To play around with the game itself: